-Incomplete policy: I understand that unforeseen circumstances can arise in students' lives, making them unable to complete a course.
-You can request an Incomplete grade (I) in certain circumstances; however, you will only have one semester to make up the work before the I turns into an F grade.
+Incomplete policy: I understand that unforeseen circumstances can arise in students' lives, especially now, making them unable to complete a course.
+You can request an Incomplete Grade (I) in certain circumstances; however, you will only have one semester to make up the work before the I turns into an F grade.
 To receive an Incomplete, you need to discuss the issues and options with me, and then make a "formal" request (an email is fine).
 You need to have completed at least 80% of the work for the course.
-Please see me as soon as you can if you believe you will need an Incomplete.
+Please contact me as soon as you can if you believe you will need an Incomplete.
 Pay attention to the dates in the syllabus for dropping courses and withdrawals, as well.
 My mantra over the last year has been all about flexibility and compassion.
-There is much out of control in everyone's lives and I am here to help you succeed in this class however I can.
-Just try to stay in communication with me if things change suddenly on you.
+There is much out of control in everyone's lives right now and I am here to help you succeed in this class however I can.
+Just try to stay in communication with me if things change suddenly on you, as things have been prone to do these last few years.